ADMISSION AND REGISTRATION PROCEDURES

-In order to be considered for an Associate degree program in the E-track (see section IX.1), an applicant must:
+In order to be considered for a Masterís degree program in the E-track (see section IX.1), an applicant must:

-In order to be considered for a Bachelorís degree program in the E-track (see section IX.1), an applicant must:
+In order to be considered for a Doctoral degree program in the E-track (see section IX.1), an applicant must:

 The University of Cambodia charges no application fee, but students are charged 2,000 riels for the application form.

-The University of Cambodia requires all prospective undergraduate students to take a Placement Exam to determine their level of proficiency in English so that, if necessary, they can initially be directed to do some preliminary non-degree courses at our Centre for English Studies, to better prepare them for their chosen degree program (please contact firstname.lastname@example.org for further information about the available range of courses).
+The University of Cambodia requires all prospective graduate students in the E-track (see section VIII.1) to take a Graduate English Placement Exam to determine their level of proficiency in English so that, if necessary, they can initially be directed to do some preliminary non-degree courses at our Centre for English Studies, to better prepare them for their chosen degree program (please contact firstname.lastname@example.org for further information about the available range of courses).

 Registration is open to students officially admitted to the University of Cambodia by the Office of Admissions and Records and to students in good academic standing who are continuing in an approved program of study.
 New, transfer, and continuing registered students who are admitted to the University of Cambodia are required to pay a nonrefundable, nontransferable advance tuition deposit to confirm registration.
 Admitted students may be excluded from registration until they have complied with all University requirements, including all academic or financial obligations.

 Information on registration procedures, which includes registration dates, registration instructions, and class schedule, can be obtained from the Office of Admissions and Records.
 The Schedule of Classes is distributed by the Office of Admissions and Records and is available shortly before registration begins each term.